exercism/exalysis/track/hamming/tpl/rune-to-byte.md

-- You are currently converting a `rune` to a `byte`.
-The DNA strands in this exercise do not contain unicode characters so this is fine.
-Just remember: if you have to deal with special characters this conversion is lossy!
-A rune is `int32` a byte only `uint8`.
-A rune can consist of multiple bytes.
+- You are converting a rune to a byte.
+Go runes can consist of multiple bytes, so this conversion can cause you problems if you have to deal with non-ASCII characters.
+However, in this case it's OK, because the input string contains only ASCII (single-byte) characters.

-    To get a deeper understanding you could read the post on [Strings, bytes, runes and characters in Go](https://blog.golang.org/strings).
+    To get a deeper understanding of these issues you might like to read [Strings, bytes, runes and characters in Go](https://blog.golang.org/strings) on the Go blog.